LucienAudebert/web_api_project/README.md

 ## How to install it
-First of all you will need Mongodb on your computer, you can follow this [link](https://www.mongodb.com/docs/manual/tutorial/) to install it, it only takes a few minutes.
+First of all you will need Mongodb (we used the  Mongodb 7.0 version) on your computer, you can follow this [link](https://www.mongodb.com/docs/manual/tutorial/) to install it, it only takes a few minutes.

 After you downloaded this repository, you can go to the ***server*** folder and execute the following command to install all the required packages for the server :
 `npm install`